WuphonsReach/rimworld-notes/ModBugs-1.6.md

 - ilarion.bulkloadfortransporters (depends on mehni.pickupandhaul)

 Given that I've avoided any errors since removing those (3) mods, it'sprobably one of those.

+## Put PUAH back below CommonSense

+Try putting Pick Up and Haul back, but below CommonSense.
+Note that "(FSF) Complex Jobs" and "Keyz' Allow Utilities" have soft dependencies on PUAH and must be below it in the list.